httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 allocate for decompression, the client can choose to not announce support for zstd-d content encoding.

-Clients that announce support for br-d content encoding MUST be able to decompress resources that were compressed with a window size of up to the larger of 8 MB and the size of the dictionary.
+Clients that announce support for zstd-d content encoding MUST be able to decompress resources that were compressed with a window size of up to the larger of 8 MB and the size of the dictionary.